 In Ontario, there are no requirements for your power of attorney to be notarized.
 If you’ve followed the guidelines for signing and witnessing, you have a legal power of attorney document!

-What Are The Duties Of A Power Of Attorney in Ontario?
+What Are The Duties Of A Power Of Attorney In Ontario?

-A power of attorney for personal care in Ontario can make decisions related to your health care, nutrition, shelter, clothing, hygiene and safety.
+A power of attorney for personal care in Ontario can make decisions related to your health care, medical treatment, nutrition, shelter, clothing, hygiene and safety.
 They are also responsible for communicating your medical wishes, such as pain relief and life support, to doctors and medical professionals.

 How Can I Make A Power of Attorney In Ontario?